exoplatform/cs/server/jboss/patch/src/main/jboss/EXO-README.txt

    * Start exo-jboss server:

      +) On the Windows platform
-       Open a DOS prompt command, go to exo-tomcat/bin and type the command: run.bat start
+       Open a DOS prompt command, go to exo-jboss/bin and type the command: run.bat start

      +) On Unix/Linux/cygwin
-       Open a terminal, go to exo-tomcat/bin and type the command:
+       Open a terminal, go to exo-jboss/bin and type the command:
          ./run.sh

-   * Start exo-openfire server:
-     +) On the Windows platform
-       Open a DOS prompt command, go to exo-openfire/bin and type the command: openfired.exe

-     +) On Unix/Linux
-       Open a terminal, go to exo-openfire/bin and type the command:
-         ./openfire start

 -) How to access the eXo Collaboration Suite

 * Enter one of the following addresses into your browser address bar: